 1. Leeches live in humid area.
 So you can expect more leeches near the river and during the rainy session.
-The place that has more wildlife tend to have more leeches too.
+The forest that has more wildlife tend to have more leeches too.
 Leeches not only hide on the ground, you also can find them on the leaves and twigs of low shrub.
 Leech is the most abundant in lowland forest.
 I encounter leeches in altitude of 800 Meters above sea level, but the number is a lot lesser.
 However, in drought season, you may not see a single leech in the forest.

 Above: tiger leech can attack you from any direction.

-3. Leech is blind and likes to bite warmer area (due to thinner skin) such as armpit, skin between toes, butt.
+3. Leech is blind and likes to bite warmer area (due to thinner skin) such as armpit, skin between toes and butt.
 That’s why I hate it.
 It loves sensitive spots.
 You better wear long sleeve and tuck in your t-shirt.
 How does it gain access to your butt?
 For example, fashionable girls who like low cut jean, or you do your no.2 in the forest.
 Whatever, just don’t bite my balls.

 4. Some may tell you that leech can leap / jump to you.
-It’s just an exaggeration from people who are so afraid of leeches so their imagination go wild.
+It’s just an exaggeration from people who are so afraid of leeches so their imagination goes wild.
 Leeches only can crawl.
 That’s it.
 I have walked hundred of Kilometers of forest trail and never see any leech that can jump.

 Pic: fully-fed tiger leech sleeping on a twig